Kractero/hare/src/lib/posts/prereqs.md

 ![pin extension to bar](https://raw.githubusercontent.com/Kractero/hare/main/static/guides/pintotoolbar.png)

-For those who prefer open-source alternatives or are interested in exploring other options, here are a few:
+For those who prefer open-source alternatives or are interested in exploring other options, use <a href="https://addons.mozilla.org/en-US/firefox/addon/violentmonkey/" rel="noopener noreferrer">ViolentMonkey</a>, it's what I use.

-1. ViolentMonkey - A free and open-source option, though it has a smaller user base.
-2. FireMonkey - A newer, less common option that also manages user styles.

 ### <a name="containers">Containers</a>